DiVouz/function-graph/README.md

 # functionGraph
-Graph of a function in Javascript.
+Create the graph of a function in Javascript.